Xilinx/RFNoC-HLS-NeuralNet/README.md

 [updated 7/6/2017.
 TBD what stays here depending on merge actions with uhd-fpga main repo and such...]

+First, make sure you have an rfnoc gnuradio prefix installed according to Ettus's [Getting Started with RFNoC guide](https://kb.ettus.com/Getting_Started_with_RFNoC_Development).

+Next, clone the rfnoc-hls-neuralnet repo into the prefix/src directory: `git clone rfnoc-hls-neuralnet https://github.com/Xilinx/RFNoC-HLS-NeuralNet.git`

-Running simulations and builds on the rfnoc-hls-neuralnet OOT module requires a few edit to the uhd-fpga repo to support HLS simulations and builds.
+Finally, running simulations and builds on the rfnoc-hls-neuralnet OOT module currently requires a few edit to the uhd-fpga repo.
 These updates provide:

 1. make xsim_hls for running testbench simulations
 2. Ability to use an HLS include folder when generating the FPGA image